 Trained / obedient

 Tenants must get written consent from the owner of their apartment.
 The strata committee will review the application.
 You may need to wait for the next meeting.
 If permission is granted, it is subject to a number of conditions, to which you must agree in writing; for example:

 At no time will you cause or permit the Community Management Statement or other by-laws to be breached

 The pet must be kept in a manner which does not cause nuisance or excessive noise to other residents

 Pets must either be carried or kept on a leash while on common property – this includes the gardens, lifts and lobbies

 Toileting of pets is not permitted on community or strata common property (excreta must be cleaned and removed)

 During fire evacuation a pet must be carried in a pet cage or kept on a leash

-The Executive Committee reserves the right to review and retract this approval if any of the above conditions are not fulfilled.
+The strata Committee reserves the right to review and retract this approval if any of the above conditions are not fulfilled.

 When your written acceptance is received you will be approved to keep a pet.
 There are more details about keeping pets, including breeds of dogs that are not permitted, in the Community Management Statement.